ethereum/eth-wiki/roadmap/istanbul.md

 - [2045 add EIP for fractional gas costs](https://eips.ethereum.org/EIPS/eip-2045) (Casey Detrio)

 #### Key concepts
-Current gas costs do not reflect the true CPU cost of operations.
+**Match gas cost with CPU-time cost**: Current gas costs do not reflect the true CPU cost of operations.
 In particular, SLOAD and BALANCE are overpriced.
 1884 Increases SLOAD and BALANCE gas costs, to properly reflect real relative CPU-time cost.
 A new opcode SELFBALANCE is also introduced.

-2045 Introduces a new gas counter `particles` to be used in eWASM and changes gas costs of storage.
+**Increase throughput without state bloat**: To increase transaction throughput the price of computation opcodes (e.g ADD, SUB, MUL etc.) could be decreased by up to a factor of 10.
+The EIP leaves the gas cost of other opcodes the same (e.g those that affect the state size such as SSTORE, CREATE).
+To lower the cost of these computational opcodes, which are already priced close to 1 (the minimum possible value), the idea is to allow fractions of gas.
+2045 introduces a new gas counter `particles` which is an optional feature that some developers may chose to use when hunting for more optimised contracts.
+Optimisations in [evmone](https://github.com/ethereum/evmone) could be implemented in Geth and Parity to reduce the real CPU time for these opcodes, allowing for [the benchmarked](https://github.com/ewasm/benchmarking#evm-benchmarks-2019-05-23) ~10x reduction in some gas costs.

 #### EIP interactions
 Other EIPs that affect storage gas costs might be:
 - 2035 Part of the **state rent** roadmap, also increases SLOAD in order to allow better block proof transmission.

 #### Key questions
-- Are there any concerns with the planned path below?
+- Can geth and parity implement the evmone optimisations?
+- What are the real costs of the computational opcodes in Geth and Parity after optimisations?
+- What precise values should 2045 have for each computational opcode (ADD, SUB, MUL..), post-optimisations?

+#### Key actions
+- Casey to coordinate with Geth and Parity to get Evmone optimisations implemented
+- Casey to work with Geth/Parity to benchmarks of computatational opcodes and propose specific gas cost values in 2045.

 #### Probable path forward
-- Prepare for Istanbul: 1884, 2045, probably 2035 (see **state rent** cluster)
+- Prepare for Istanbul:
+	- 1884
+  - If geth/parity optimisations and benchmarks occur: 2045 is possible.
+  - 2035
 - Prepare for April 2020 Hard Fork: None
 - Shelve indefinitely: None